CollaboratingPlatypus/PetaPoco/README.markdown

 This was knocked together over about a 24-hour period and I'm yet to use it in a real project, but I'm about to.
 I expect it will be updated reasonably regularly over the coming weeks so check back often.

-Let me know what you think - comments, suggestions and criticisms and welcome [here](http://toptensoftware.com/contact).
+Let me know what you think - comments, suggestions and criticisms are welcome [here](http://toptensoftware.com/contact).